 The Covered Drug List for these members is different from the other BlueChoice plans.
 The Covered Drug List is available on our website, www.BlueChoiceSC.com.
 If you would like us to cover a drug that is not listed in the formulary, you or the member can fax a Formulary Exception Request form to 855-245-2134.
 The forms are available on our website.
-You can also call Provider Services at 800-868-2528.
+You can also call Provider Services at 800-868-2528 or Caremark at 800-337-5022.
 We will work with the prescribing physician to get any medical records or other necessary information to process the request.